Elvira Hancock: Character biography

 Not much is known about Elvira Hancock's past other than that she was born in Baltimore, Maryland.
 After leaving Baltimore, she headed to Miami in search of her biological father.
 She took work as a waitress in a club called the Babylon Club, where she met drug lord Frank Lopez.
 Soon after, Frank offered her a job as a secretary for Lopez Motors.

 There, she and Frank fell in love with the two eventually getting married.
 Somewhere along the way, their marriage began to wane after Elvira became heavily addicted to cocaine.
 Tony Montana, a Cuban refugee who finds work with Lopez, takes an immediate liking to Elvira, and attempts to win her over.
 At first Elvira wants nothing to do with Tony, seeing him as a nuisance.
 After Tony begins to amass more power within the drug world, he promises her that he will treat her better than Lopez.
 Realizing that she has developed feelings for him, Tony asks Elvira to marry him.
 Despite wanting to, she declines as she is still legally married to Lopez.
-Soon after, Tony's friend Manolo executes Lopez after Lopez had organized a failed hit on Tony's life, thus allowing the two to get married soon after.
+Soon after, Tony's friend Manny kills Frank after Lopez had organized a failed hit on Tony's life, thus allowing the two to get married soon after.

 As Tony consolidates more power, Elvira becomes increasingly more detached from reality.
-Their relationships also begins to deteriorate due to Elvira's drug addiction and Tony's never-ending obsession with money and power.
-While at dinner, an intoxicated Tony chastises her for her rampant cocaine usage which leads to a furious argument between the two.
-At this time, Tony reveals that Elvira is infertile, permanently souring their marriage and holding a grudge against her for it.
+Their marriage also begins to suffer due to Elvira's drug addiction and Tony's never-ending obsession with money and power.
+While at dinner, an intoxicated Tony berates her for her lack of eating, rampant cocaine usage, and her infertility.
+Having had enough, Elvira causes a scene by spilling water at Tony’s face, then lashes out at him for doing drugs and killing people, always having all his henchmen around at all times, and for not being a proper husband, let alone a future father.
 This comes to a head as Tony attempts to assault Elvira only to be held back by Manny.
-Elvira collects herself and says one final insult to Tony before leaving him for good.
+Elvira, realizing what her life has become, tells Tony she is leaving him for good.